As economy falters, more Chinese migrants take a perilous journey to the US border to seek asylum

 When he didn’t provide the Border Patrol with a U.S. address, an agent scheduled an initial immigration court appearance for him in New York in February.
 Deng tapped his meager savings for a one-way flight to New York.
 He ended up with thousands of other migrants at a tent shelter on the city's Randall's Island, unsure of his next move.

 Tang reported from Washington.
-Associated Press writers Christopher Sherman in Mexico City and Eugene Garcia in San Diego contributed.
+Associated Press writers Christopher Sherman in Mexico City and Eugene Garcia in San Diego contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.